fregment/videomatcher/README.md

-# A simple script to find words in video frames
+# Finding words in video frames

 This is a simple tool to find words in videos using OCR (tesseract).
 It can be helpful for analyzing screen recordings of software user studies.
 The python script will output a list of timestamps where the word (or phrase) was found in the video.